 I am currently using this blog for on a series of exploratory visualizations based on the 1941 South American tour of American Ballet Caravan.
 The related posts begin with a bit about the datasets themselves here and here.
 The menu at the top left lists all of the posts in chronological order.
 A few of my favorites are this one, this one, this one, this one, and this one.

 I am redoing the relational map from Mapping Tours through the Dancers’ Eyes for the article that I’ve written with Harmony Bench on “Mapping Movement on the Move: Dance Touring and Digital Methods,” which is forthcoming in the Theatre Journal special issue on digital methods.
 This involves updating the dataset, and also clarifying the map-based visualization.
+I’ll detail the changes involved, but if you want to look first and read later, then here is the link.

 First, I wanted to get more granularity from the pseudonymous manuscript, “Old Granny Spreads Goodwill.”
 One step of this was characterizing the associations themselves, so that the results can later be filtered.
 Dancers are comparing places to one another, but they are also making associations to places in other ways places, for example by means of people they meet.
 The new dataset includes such types as “PlacetoPlace,” “PersonMetOrigin,” “Reference,” and “Language.”
 I am still bypassing associations made to the factual history of a place, although this is complicated because I am have chosen to include certain associations where, for example, colonial histories impact experiences of everyday life in the present.
 These are then given two further annotations.
 The first is “weak” versus “strong,” signifying the difference between a reference made offhand in passing versus one that is very particular.
 The second, where appropriate is “negative” versus “positive,” in other words whether the association is based on likeness versus unlikeness.